grscheller/neovim-notes/notes/12-Configuration.md

        ~/.local/share/nvim/site/pack/packer/start/packer.nvim
 ```

-Both Paq and Packer need configuration in your Neovim configuration
+Both Paq and Packer need to be configured in your Neovim configuration
-filrs.
+files.
 I found Packer to be substantially faster than Paq, even through
 it does much more.

 ## Periodic Mantenance